hanxuhu/hanxuhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a research assistant in Prof. [Yue Zhang's](https://frcchang.github.io/) Group in Westlake University.
-Before that, I was a MSc Student in CS at the Universtiy of Edinburgh, my master's thesis is supervised by Prof. [Frank Keller](https://homepages.inf.ed.ac.uk/keller/).
+I am a research assistant in [WestlakeNLP](https://westlakenlp.netlify.app/) supervised by Prof. [Yue Zhang's](https://frcchang.github.io/).
+Before that, I was a MSc Student in Computer Science at the Universtiy of Edinburgh, my master's thesis is about mult-modal cross-lingual transfer, and is supervised by Prof. [Frank Keller](https://homepages.inf.ed.ac.uk/keller/).
 My research interest is about **Vision & Language, Language Generation, and Cross-Lingual Transfer**.
 I'm looking for PhD positions currently.
 You can view my [CV](https://hanxuhu.github.io/files/HanxuHu_CV.pdf).

 My name in Chinese is 胡涵旭.